dvhdr/launchpad-pro/README.md

 #  To build using the Eclipse GUI

+Make sure you wait until the `vagrant up` command has completed before logging in to your VM.
+The GUI appears long before the provisioning script finishes.

-1. Log in to the Ubuntu GUI (the password is, as is the convention, "vagrant").
+1. Log in to the Ubuntu GUI (the password is, as is the convention, **vagrant**).
 2. Launch Eclipse from the doodah on the top left (it's a bit like Spotlight)
 3. Accept the default when Eclipse asks you for a workspace.
 I can't figure out how to store the workspace in source control, so you need to import it.
+4. Click "Workbench" at the Ecliplse startup screen.
-4. In Eclipse, choose "File->Import..."
+5. In Eclipse, choose "File->Import..."
-5. Under "C/C++", choose "Existing Code as Makefile Project", hit "Next"
+6. Under "C/C++", choose "Existing Code as Makefile Project", hit "Next"
-6. Give the project any name you like (launchpad?)
+7. Give the project any name you like (launchpad?)
-7. Under "Existing Code Location" type `/vagrant`
+8. Under "Existing Code Location" type `/vagrant`.
+The toolchain isn't important, the compiler is part of the Makefile.
-8. Hit Finish - you should now see your project.
-If not, click "Workbench" and it should appear.
+9. Hit Finish - you should now see your project.
+10. Select your project by clicking on it.
-9. Click the hammer icon at the top, and wait while the project builds.
+11. Click the hammer icon at the top, and wait while the project builds.

 Either of the above methods will generate the firmware image, `launchpad_pro.syx`, in the project /build directory.
 You can then upload this to your Launchpad Pro from the host!